Issues with DRS

 Division of Rehabilitation Services (DRS)

-The Division of Rehabilitation Services, often called DRS (sounds like the word “doors”), is a state agency that is part of the Illinois Department of Human Services.
-DRS has a program called Vocational Rehabilitation or “VR” services, which can help you find a job, a training program, or school to help you get ready to work.
+The Division of Rehabilitation Services, often called DRS, is a state agency that helps people with disabilities get ready for, find, and keep jobs.
+DRS has a program called Vocational Rehabilitation or “VR” services, which can help you find a job or pay for training, equipment, and other services to help you get ready to work.

 Word Version